MetaCenterCloudPuppet/cesnet-hive/README.markdown

 * **manager** - script in /usr/local to start/stop Hive daemons relevant for given node

+####`schema_dir`

+Hive directory with database schemas.
+Default: undef (*/usr/lib/hive/scripts/metastore/upgrade*).

+####`schema_file`

+Hive database schema file.
+Default: undef (autodetect).

+Autodetection requires puppet configured with `stringify_facts=false`.
+But the value can be set directly instead (for example `hive-schema-2.1.1.mysql.sql`).

 <a name="limitations"></a>
 ##Limitations

 Idea in this module is to do only one thing - setup Hive SW - and not limit generic usage of this module by doing other stuff.
-You can have your own repository with Hadoop SW, you can select which Kerberos implementation, Java version, or database puppet module to use.
+You can have your own repository with Hadoop SW, you can select which Kerberos implementation to use, or Java version.

 On other hand this leads to some limitations as mentioned in [Setup Requirements](#setup-requirements) section and usage is more complicated - you may need site-specific puppet module together with this one, like [cesnet-site\_hadoop](https://forge.puppetlabs.com/cesnet/site_hadoop).

+For database there are used *puppetlabs-mysql* and *puppetlabs-postgresql* modules, but they are not in dependencies.
+You can disable database setup altogether with *database\_setup\_enable* parameter.

 <a name="development"></a>
 ##Development